H-1B for PhD Holders & Students | Green Card after PhD, Alternatives

 Alternatives to the H-1B for PhD Holders

-While the H-1B might seem like the ideal visa for PhD holders, the competitiveness of it combined with the relatively small chance of being selected for the lottery can present obstacles.
+While the H-1B might seem like the ideal visa for PhD holders, its competitiveness, combined with the relatively small chance of being selected for the lottery, can present obstacles.
 Fortunately, there are alternatives to consider that may be more appropriate based on your circumstances.

 J-1 Visa